-These days, my favourite plant-based proteins include:
+These days, my favorite plant-based proteins include:

-– lentils (range from 18 to 24 grams protein per cooked cup, depending on type of lentil);
+– Lentils (range from 18 to 24 grams protein per cooked cup, depending on type of lentil);

-– mung beans (14 grams protein per cooked cup);
+– Mung beans (14 grams protein per cooked cup);

-– quinoa (8 grams protein per cup); and
+– Quinoa (8 grams protein per cup); and

-– black beans (15 grams protein per cooked cup).
+– Black beans (15 grams protein per cooked cup).

 All of them have a long shelf life if stored in a cool, dry place.
-So in the event of food supply disruptions and power outages they can be used as solid dietary staples (in a pinch, just add water and cook them over a campfire).
+So in the event of food supply disruptions and power outages they can be used as solid dietary staples (in a pinch, just add water and cook them over a campfire or barbecue).
 And they travel well, so you can easily take beans and grains to the cottage for protein-rich country dinners (easier than hauling a side of beef).

-The following recipes are high in plant-based protein and are well suited to easy summer prepping and dining.
+The following recipes are high in plant-based protein and are well suited to easy prepping and dining.

 HEALING SALAD IN A JAR

-This protein-packed recipe, which contains both quinoa and black beans, is from the book by Julie Daniluk, RHN, entitled Slimming Meals That Heal: Lose Weight Without Dieting, Using Anti-Inflammatory Superfoods.
-(Makes 2 servings)
+(This protein-packed recipe, which contains both quinoa and black beans, is from the book by Julie Daniluk, RHN, entitled Slimming Meals That Heal: Lose Weight Without Dieting, Using Anti-Inflammatory Superfoods.
+(Makes 2 servings))

 If you like to take a salad for lunch but don’t have time to prepare it in the morning, I have the solution for you.
 By using a mason jar and putting the dressing in first, you can make salads the day before.
 When you are ready to eat, just give the salad a shake and enjoy.
 Feel free to change up the ingredients of the salad.
 Just remember to always place the greens at the top of the jar to keep them from coming into contact with the dressing.